seL4/l4v/CONTRIBUTING.md

 ## Contact

-If you have larger changes or additions, it might be a good idea to get in contact with us as <devel@sel4.systems>, so we can help you get started.
+If you have larger changes or additions, it is a good idea to get in contact with us as <devel@sel4.systems>, so we can help you get started.

+## Developer Certificate of Origin (DCO)

+This repository uses the same sign-off process as the Linux kernel.
+For every commit, use

+    git commit -s

+to add a sign-off line to your commit message, which will come out as:

+    Signed-off-by: name <email>

+By adding this line, you make the declaration that you have the right to make this contribution under the open source license the files use that you changed or contributed.

+The full text of the declaration is at <https://developercertificate.org>.